 Andrew S. Brendle is a partner at Hull & Chandler, P.A. who focuses on business litigation and family law.
-Named to the 2016 Business North Carolina Legal Elite as a Young Gun, Mr. Brendle has assisted clients with a broad range of business disputes, including breach of contracts, unfair and deceptive trade practices, fraud, restrictive covenants, and intellectual property.
+Mr. Brendle has assisted clients with a broad range of business disputes, including breach of contracts, unfair and deceptive trade practices, fraud, restrictive covenants, and intellectual property.
 He also has an extensive background in family law including divorce, alimony, child custody and equitable distribution.

 Mr. Brendle is a member of the North Carolina State Bar Association, the 26th Judicial District Bar, the Mecklenburg County Bar Association and the American Bar Association.
 He is licensed to practice in all Superior and District Courts in North Carolina and the United States District Court for the Western District of North Carolina.
 In addition to regularly appearing in District Court and Superior Court, Andrew has represented clients before the North Carolina Court of Appeals and the North Carolina Business Court.
 While he focuses most of his attention on litigation in Mecklenburg County, Mr. Brendle also travels to represent clients throughout North Carolina.

 Mr. Brendle received his undergraduate degree from Hampden-Sydney College, where he graduated with Honors in Political Science, and obtained his law degree from Campbell University School of Law.
 He also studied English history while abroad at the University of Oxford, England.
 His passion for history and political science not only led him to the practice of law, but also resulted in his induction into two national academic honor societies: Pi Sigma Alpha and Phi Alpha Theta.

 Appellate and Notable Case Results